 Pixel Cafe also have fun with their other models such as Gospozha, Monka M, Jasmin, and Kathrin.
 All of them have such unique looks and faces.
 Every picture seems to be so original.
 Good eyes, Luiza and Thorsten, good eyes.

 So those are the main players.
 What about the work?

 Pixel Cafe’s photography work is tough without being macho, stylish without being fashionable, dark without being depressing, and it’s arty without being pretentious.
 It’s fine art with a dirty, greasy, denim and leather-clad rockabilly twist.
 You can smell and feel the oil in their work.

 In short, it’s a badass cocktail in a sexy bar in a bad part of town.
-You know the type of place…just fucking fun with a big fat F.
+You know the type of place … just fucking fun with a big fat F.

 Something I love is how Pixel Cafe really explore English and American pop and rockabilly culture – they seem to be furiously inquisitive about it.
-They’re like a twenty year old girl trying on leather or latex for the first time.
+They’re like a twenty-five year old woman trying on leather or latex for the first time.
 What fits, what doesn’t.
 What they can and can’t do.
 They’re up for photographing anything, and everything they do has the feel of a fun and experimental odyssey to it.
 They take chances and are daring.
 Being successful (which they are) doesn’t come into it.
 Doing is much better than thinking.